paigeweber13/fine-hardware-visualization/README.md

           work
 	 - if we add a TON of counters, are results similar?
         - abstracted ones are, but no extrapolation is done for actual counts
+   - note: doesn't seem to be able to re-initialize, so you can't change the group name.
+Have to specify all at the beginning and then call likwid_markerSwitch()
  - check out brandon's bw and lat code, report on that
  - How does likwid behave when you..
   - NOTE: expected performance is 371 GFlop/s